skunnath2020/Web-scraping-challenge/README.md

 ## Step 3 - Submission

-To submit your work to BootCampSpot, create a new GitHub repository and upload the following:
+The GitHub repository contains the following:

 1. The Jupyter Notebook containing the scraping code used.